top of page

 Scituate Animal Shelter - Scituate, MA

-From middle school, up through high school, I volunteered time at least twice weekly, to the local animal shelter with my mother.
+From middle school, up through high school, I volunteered time at least twice weekly, to the local animal shelter with my mom.
 We walked dogs, cleaned dog kennels, cleaned cat litter boxes, fed and watered the animals and socialized the animals.
 Occasionally, we would be called to help assist the veterinarian giving immunizations or with bathing before a pet was to be adopted out to a new family.

 St. Paul's Soup Kitchen - MA